openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/intro.md

 In this tutorial, we are going to build a simple python app, using Thoth s2i.
 Thus getting intelligent recommendation on the software stack during the build process.

-## Why to use thoth s2i build process?
+## Why to use Thoth s2i build process?

-For those who are new to this [s2i](https://docs.openshift.com/container-platform/3.11/using_images/s2i_images/python.html) refers to the Source to image process which bundles your source code to a image that can be run on Openshift.
+For those who are new to this [s2i](https://docs.openshift.com/container-platform/3.11/using_images/s2i_images/python.html) refers to the Source to image process which bundles your source code to a image that can be run on OpenShift.

-So when you use, thoth s2i build process instead of the normal s2i build process, thoth produces recommendations targeting your specific hardware configuration you use to run your application inside the cluster (e.g. specific GPU available in the cluster).
+So when you use, Thoth s2i build process instead of the normal s2i build process, Thoth produces recommendations targeting your specific hardware configuration you use to run your application inside the cluster (e.g. specific GPU available in the cluster).